centre-for-humanities-computing/chr-book-ads/README.md

 This repository contains code for embeddings, plots and results of our paper:

-"Reading Beyond the Center.
-Modeling Book Encounters in the Danish Periphery (1800-1850)" which will be presented at CHR2025 and is included in the [proceedings](https://anthology.ach.org/volumes/vol0003/reading-beyond-center-modeling-book-encounters-in/) of the conference.
+Lassche, Alie, Rie Eriksen, Pascale Feldkamp, Johan Heinsen, Katrine Baunvig, and Kristoffer Nielbo.
+‘Reading Beyond the Center.
+Modeling Book Encounters in the Danish Periphery (1800-1850)’.
+Anthology of Computers and the Humanities 3 (November 2025): 95–118. https://doi.org/10.63744/YxKHrB4ZCThp.

 ## Useful directions 📌